-[] Important: If you want to enable the Strict Authentication feature in Historian 7.2, be aware that you will need to apply the latest SIMs that support this feature for all Proficy clients that connect to the Archiver, including the ones listed in this table.
+If you want to enable the Strict Authentication feature in Historian 7.2, be aware that you will need to apply the latest SIMs that support this feature for all Proficy clients that connect to the Archiver, including the ones listed in this table.
 In addition, there may be SIMS to allow pre-5.0 collectors and client applications such as Excel Add-In to connect.
 Refer to the SIM download page for update for Historian and other Proficy products.

 Product Supported Version

 CIMPLICITY 11.1, 2022

-iFIX 6.5, 2022
+iFIX 6.5, 2022, 2023 pre-release

-Plant Applications 8.2, 2022
+Plant Applications 8.2, 2022, 2023 pre-release

 Workflow 2.6, 2.6 SP1

-Operations Hub 2.1, 2022
+Operations Hub 2.1, 2022, 2023 pre-release

-Product Supported Version
+Configuration Hub 2023

-Configuration Hub 2022
+Proficy Authentication 2023

-Proficy Authentication 2022
+Dream Reports 2020 for Proficy

 For customers using iFIX, there was a change in the HKEY_CURRENT_USER registry values for WebSpace and it will no longer work with the existing SIM.
 Ensure that you get the latest iFIX SIMs.
-The following article provides additional instructions: https://ge-ip.force.com/communities/en_US/Article/iFIX-Webspace-Strict-Historian-Authentication
+The following article provides additional instructions: https://ge-ip.force.com/communities/en_US/Article/ iFIX-Webspace-Strict-Historian-Authentication